EddOliver/AggroFox/README.md

 <img src="https://image.ibb.co/ejny4T/nodedash.jpg">

+In this image you can see the Node-RED flow and the Dashboard we made.

 - For the application, we made a data crossing with the OpenWeatherMap API, to perform the control of an electrovalve connected to a Particle Photon microcontroller.

 - The crossing of data obtained is used to check if that day is going to rain and thus not use irrigation water in crops.